Julian Harston

 Julian Harston (born 20 October 1942 in Nairobi, Kenya), son of Colonel Clive Harston, King's African Rifles, is an independent consultant on International Peace and Security matters.
 He retired as an Assistant Secretary-General in the United Nations.
 His last post was as the Representative of the Secretary-General in Belgrade, Serbia.
 Prior to this until March 2009 he was the Special Representative of the Secretary-General heading MINURSO Western Sahara.

-He was for 25 years a member of Her Majesty's Diplomatic Service.
+For 25 years, he was a member of Her Majesty's Diplomatic Service.
 He completed his secondary education at The King's School, Canterbury, England.
 He then earned a Bachelor of Science in Politics from the University of London and a degree in African Politics from the University of Rhodesia (University College of Rhodesia and Nyasaland).

 Harston lectures all over the world to distinguished military and civilian audiences, and takes a leading role in War Games and Exercises for NATO, Pinnacle/Pyramid in Riga and for the UK, most recently Joint Venture 2018 in Cyprus, German, Serbian, Swedish, Canadian and Ugandan armed forces.
 He is a member of the Advisory Panel of the United Kingdom Joint Services Command and Staff College, where he mentors the Higher Command and Staff Course, and lectures at Cranfield University.
-In January 2012 Harston delivered a Strategic Review for the UN Security Council on UNIFIL, the peacekeeping operation in Lebanon.
+In January 2012, Harston delivered a Strategic Review for the UN Security Council on UNIFIL, the peacekeeping operation in Lebanon.
 Harston lectures at the Ignacy Jan Paderewski Polish Institute of Diplomacy and at the NATO School in Oberammergau, and at the University of Belgrade and the Foreign Ministry Diplomatic School, and at Singidunum University.
 He also writes for Politika, Serbia's leading newspaper, and Nin, weekly.

 He is a member of the advisory board of www.Confluxcentre.org Belgrade.

-In August 2013 he was asked to make a presentation to the government committee reviewing Swiss Security Policy in Bern Switzerland.
+In August 2013, he was asked to make a presentation to the government committee reviewing Swiss Security Policy in Bern Switzerland.
 He publishes papers on peacekeeping and international diplomacy.

 Harston is a member of the East India Club and the Special Forces Club.

 He is married with one son, and two step daughters and five grandchildren.
-His other interests include Early English Church music and a 1952 Series One Landrover.
+His other interests include Early English Church music and a 1952 Series One Land Rover.